akhilnalliboina/Mini_projects/README.md

 # Mini_projects

-Mini projects built using HTML, CSS, and plain JavaScript.
+Mini projects built using HTML, CSS, and JavaScript.